-To train interpreters to be culturally competent, professional interpreters as a means to obtain culturally and linguistically appropriate health and human services for individuals with Limited English Proficiency, in accordance with Title VI.
+- Train bilingual individuals to be culturally competent, professional interpreters as a means to provide culturally and linguistically appropriate health and human services for individuals with Limited English Proficiency

 - Train bilingual individuals and familiarize them with the Code of Ethics and the Standards of Practice set forth by the National Council of Interpreters in Health Care (NCIHC).

 - Raise awareness and advocacy for compliance with the Title VI of the U.S. Civil Rights Act of 1964 and promote meaningful access to services to Limited English Proficiency (LEP) populations.